rohitmainkar/e-commerce-back-end/README.md

 # e-commerce-back-end
-A back-end for an e-commerce application, an API built with sequelizer.
+A back-end for an e-commerce application, an API built with sequelize.